shawnfrye/data-project/README.md

   --showing off any skill by implementing a feature.

-   Note: this feature should be demonstratable in the running/results of the projet however it can be completely unrelated to the task.
+   Note: this feature should be demonstratable in the running/results of the project however it can be completely unrelated to the task.

 Here is my project:
 https://llsouder.github.io/data-project/